tdg5/stats-learning-notes/chapter-10-unsupervised-learning.md

 components while each new principal component explains a sizable portion of the variance.
 This doesn't always work well.

-In supervised learning scenarios, cross validation can be used to tune the appropriate number of principal components.
+In supervised learning scenarios, [cross validation][glossary-cross-validation] can be used to tune the appropriate number of principal components.

 Applying other statistical learning methods to the principal components instead of the original variables can yield less noisy results.

 ### Clustering methods

-Clustering refers to a broad set of techniques for finding subgroups or clusters in a data set.
+[Clustering][glossary-cluster-analysis] refers to a broad set of techniques for finding subgroups or clusters in a data set.
 What constitutes similar or different tends to depend on the domain in question.
-Clustering is an unsupervised problem when the goal is to discover structure and that structure is not known in advance.
+Clustering can be an unsupervised problem in scenarios where the goal is to discover structure and that structure is not known in advance.
 Clustering looks for homogeneous subgroups among the observations.

 There are many kinds of clustering.
-Two of the most popular clustering approaches are k-means clustering and hierarchical clustering.
+Two of the most popular clustering approaches are [k-means clustering][glossary-k-means-clustering] and [hierarchical clustering][glossary-hierarchical-clustering].
 In general, observations are clustered by features in order to identify subgroups among the observations or features can be clustered by observations to try to find subgroups among the features.

 #### K-Means Clustering

-K-means clustering aims to partition a data set into $$ K $$ distinct, non-overlapping clusters, where $$ K $$ is stipulated in advance.
+[K-means clustering][glossary-k-means-clustering] aims to partition a data set into $$ K $$ distinct, non-overlapping clusters, where $$ K $$ is stipulated in advance.

 The K-means clustering procedure is built on a few constraints.
 Given sets